absoluteappsec/after-dark-sessions/vaultwarden_notes.md

 - [ ] Code is ruby/rails, make sure and run brakeman before closing out

 ## Mapping / Routes
+* The pattern is - as an example - `/admin` goes to admin.rs - admin.rs has a list of functions in the routes array, and the functions define the paths inside themselves
 * Rocket Routes use the following patterns `#[get("/foo")]`
 * `/` - web_routes
   * `/` - web_index